danbz/aesthetic-programming/source/1-GettingStarted/Readme.md

 **Task (RUNME):**
 1. Study at least one example of syntax from p5.js' [reference](https://p5js.org/reference/) (Of course, it is always good to know more than one.
 Be curious!)
-2. Familiarize yourself with the reference structure: examples, descriptions, different syntax and parameters (This knowledge will give you an essential, life-long skills for learning new syntax on your own).
+2. Familiarize yourself with the reference structure: examples, descriptions, various pieces of syntax and parameters (This knowledge will give you an essential, life-long skill for learning new syntax on your own).
-3. Use, Read, Modify (or even combine) the sample code that you find (the most basic level is changing the numbers of the parameters), and produce a new sketch as a RUNME.
+3. Use, read, modify (or even combine) the sample code that you find (the most basic level is changing the numbers), and produce a new sketch as a RUNME.

 **Questions to think about in your README:**
 - What have you made in your RUNME?